Ee-Cs/CurrencyAccounts/README.md

 <img alt="" src="docs/images/ScreenshotAccountStatement3.png"/>
 </p>
 <p>
-The comment to the above screenshot.
-After these two transactions (PLN → USD and USD → PLN) the account balance is not different from original (of course with small roundings).
+As it is presented on the above screenshot, after these two transactions (PLN → USD and USD → PLN) the account balance is not different from original (of course with small roundings).
 </p>
 <hr>
 <h3>❸ The documentation</h3>